AdityaYulis/rag-project/README.md

 ## 🔐 Hugging Face Token Configuration

-Create a .env fole in the project root and add
+Create a '.env' file in the project root and add
 ```env
 HF_API_KEY=hf_xxxxxxxxxxxxx
 ```